-Linda’s research is interdisciplinary, focusing on critical-creative practices of writing and relationships between social questions, political commitment, and social history.
+Dr Linda Kemp focuses on poetry, poetic language, and collaborative creative practices with a specific foci on critical poetics.
+Adopting a cross-disciplinary stance the research tends towards language, power, and relationships between social questions, political commitment, and social history.
 The research encompasses the creative and critical to include poetry, creative-critical writing, collaboration, performance and scholarly articles.

 Sponsors and collaborators

-Collaborative interdisciplinary work incorporating the organisation of experimental, exploratory, and open-ended or iterative projects.
+Collaborative cross-disciplinary and interdisciplinary work incorporating the organisation of experimental, exploratory, and open-ended or iterative projects.
 Recent collaborators include artists, academics, musicians and writers.